 The NIHR bursary provides ACF and CL trainees with a source of funding to attend meetings and conferences that are relevant to academic training.

 The NIHR provides £1,000 per financial year per trainee to the host medical or dental school.
 The relevant school is responsible for managing the bursary fund and is therefore responsible for approving expenditure against the bursaries.
 Unclaimed bursary funds currently remain with the medical or dental school for use on activities that benefit the academic development or training of the NIHR trainees.

 The bursary cannot be used for consumables.

 Attending academic meetings and conferences is an important part of NIHR training and if trainees do not attend meetings or conferences in any particular year this does not mean the money can be spent on something else.

-Each year the NIHR TCC hosts a two-day event for approximately 250 trainees.
-The event is open to all ACFs and CLs and is an opportunity for trainees to meet and learn from their peers, present their research, discover more about the NIHR, hear from inspirational speakers, and receive training on a variety of topics to further their research careers.
+Each year the NIHR Academy hosts a two-day event for approximately 250 Academy Members.
+The event is open to all ACFs and CLs and is an opportunity for them to meet and learn from their peers, present their research, discover more about the NIHR, hear from inspirational speakers, and receive training on a variety of topics to further their research careers.
 The meeting takes place in November or December each year.
 Registration opens in September.

 Academy of Medical Sciences (AMS) Starter Grants

 AMS Starter Grants for CLs offer funding of up to £30,000 to cover the cost of research consumables.
 The grants allow research-active CLs to gather data to strengthen their bids for longer-term fellowships and funding.

 To be eligible applicants must: